jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) prescribing the circumstances in which, and the method by which, the Corporation must make any payment for rehabilitation:
   (c) prescribing the circumstances in which, and the method by which, the Corporation may make arrangements, and make contributions, for rehabilitation:
   (d) prescribing the persons to whom those payments may be made.
-(2) The Minister must not make any recommendation under subsection (1) without first receiving a recommendation from the Corporation and consulting the persons or organisations the Minister considers appropriate, having regard to the subject-matter of the proposed regulations.
+(2) The Minister must not make any recommendation under subsection (1) without first receiving a recommendation from the Corporation and consulting the persons or organisations the Minister considers appropriate, having regard to the subject matter of the proposed regulations.
 (3) Without limiting the matters that may be prescribed by regulations, regulations made under subsection (1) may— (a) prescribe—
     (i) a percentage, or different percentages, of the total costs to be paid by the Corporation; or